polytypic/Recalled/README.md

 # Recall

-Recall is a library that implements a simple EDSL in F# for defining persistent, incremental, parallel computations such as build systems.
+Recall is a library that implements a simple [EDSL](http://en.wikipedia.org/wiki/Domain-specific_language) in F# for defining persistent, incremental, parallel computations such as build systems.

+## The elevator speech

+Imagine that you have a program that reads some large set of input data and then makes some expensive computations based on that data to give you some output that you need.
+You continuously make small incremental changes to that input data and then you need to run the program again to compute the output that you need.

+It doesn't really matter what the input data is, what those expensive computations do or what the output is, but it matters that there are plenty of subcomputations, whose results do not change between each run of the program.

+Recall is an EDSL that allows you to conveniently write programs that take advantage of those unchanged subcomputations to only incrementally compute the parts of the whole computation that need to computed due to the incremental changes in the input data.

 ## Download